reportportal/example-custom-analyzer/README.md

       arameter should be lower than 10.
 If the value is not specified or incorrect than priority is lowest by default.
 * `analyzer_index=false`

-      If the serivce processes previous results it should have the tag 'analyzer_index=true'.
+      If the service processes previous results it should have the tag 'analyzer_index=true'.
 Does index logs.
 If value is not specified or incorrect than 'false' by default.

 [Java configuration example](https://github.com/reportportal/example-custom-analyzer/blob/master/src/main/resources/application.yaml)